mousepawmedia/devdocs/source/tools/irc.rst

 in a room as its **temperature**.

-Controversial topics aren't necessarily *bad* within the appropriate time and place; you can learn a lot by discussiperiodicallyng culture and current events with people around the world.
+Controversial topics aren't necessarily *bad* within the appropriate time and place; you can learn a lot by discussing culture and current events with people around the world.
 In fact, it is possible to have these conversations without causing problems.
 Here are a few rules: